Conal84/MS1-salford-squash-centre/README.md

 ### Scope
 Website key features will include the following;

+* Header Navigation bar
+    * Header Logo which also acts as a Home button
+    * Navigation items with links which scroll to related webpage content
+    * Hamburger icon which contains dropdown navigation items at screen sizes smaller than large

 * Home Section - provides general squash centre information
+    * Images carousel of squash players
+    * Call to action button for user to sign up
     * Contact information
     * Opening times
     * Location